What you need to know when you arrive

 Where do I put my tent?

 Wherever the grass is cut is available for camping.
-There are fire pits available.
+There are fire pits available, please request these in advance.
 Please leave space around the play equipment and do not block access to the foot path and gate leading to the facilities or the main access gate to the field.

 You will have paid your deposit to secure your booking.
 If you are staying additional nights the preferred method of payment would be by bank transfer alternatively payment should be made strictly by cash on arrival.

 At weekends and busy times you must book any additional nights in advance of your stay.
 If the campsite is not busy additional nights can be booked by discussing availability with the owners.
 There are times when we are fully booked.
 If we can not extend your stay we hope you will come back again in the future.

 The shed where the toilet and shower are located (also where the kettle and washing up facilities are) is not accessible for everyone with a disability – if you wish to discuss whether it is accessible to you, please contact us.
 There is a large step up to the shed and this is accessed by two concrete blocks.
 Please see the picture below:

 The access door to the toilet is not big enough for a wheelchair and there is no turning circle space inside.